 Today, the hypothetical teenager might wrestle with this question from the other side.
 “Since we know human evolution is true, and God knows all truth, why don’t God’s earthly proxies like scripture and prophets seem to know it?”

 This is actually a much larger problem than just evolution; what do prophets know and how do they know it?
 What can we reasonably expect prophets to know through their prophetic office?
 And why am I not bothered that prophets don’t know X, or have preached Y which is “obviously” “wrong”?

 Mormons put heavy emphasis on revelation, prophets, and scripture… but we’ve never elaborated on what those things mean, hammered out how they work, their limits and mechanics.
 We don’t have a user’s manual.
 To our collective detriment, I think, LDS tend to fill in those gaps from cultural osmosis, conservative Protestantism, and inherited assumptions.

-See, people want prophets to be an immediate shortcut to eternal truth, rhetorically elevating revelation completely over human wisdom and science.
+See, people want prophets to serve as an immediate shortcut to eternal absolute Truth; this rhetorically elevates revelation completely over human reason, wisdom, and science.
 And there’s an aspect to that which is accurate enough; God does speak to prophets through revelation.
-But it does not follow that what prophets speak under inspiration is God’s pure unmediated and eternal knowledge, or that prophetic knowledge constitutes a revealed subset of God’s omniscience.
+But it does not follow that what prophets speak under inspirat ion is God’s pure unmediated and eternal knowledge, or that prophetic knowledge constitutes a revealed subset of God’s omniscience.

 That isn’t how it works.
 In fact, I argue it’s impossible for it to work that way.
 Why?

-1. A prophet is a human, dependent upon human culture, worldview, and knowledge like everyone else (link).
+1. A prophet is a human, reliant upon human culture, worldview, and knowledge like everyone else (link).